NBOcelot/KTANE/complexwires/README.md

 Set parameters.json according to bomb guide:

-Bateries true if 2 or more
+Batteries true if 2 or more<br/>
-Serial true if last digit is even
+Serial true if last digit is even<br/>
-Parallel true if case has a parallel port
+Parallel true if case has a parallel port<br/>

 input: Node [js path] [input separated by spaces]